eduardofischermath/homemade_financial_instruments/ISSUES.md

 Possible values for status: OPEN, COMPLETE, IGNORED, ONGOING.

 Issues are uniquely numbered from 0001 through 9999.
-In case an issue is specific to one or some of the programming languages then it might be added to the number for quicker identification.
+In case an issue is specific to one or some of the programming languages then that info might be added to the number for quicker identification.

 ## ISSUE #0001 ONGOING

-Decide versioning/git management/project management structure.
+Have versioning/git management/project management structure.

-Git versioning is single-branch currently as the current focus is to write code with a short iteration time.
-When project grows in complexity it is likely issues/tickets/todos will be used in project management.
+Git versioning is mostly single-branch (named master) as the current focus is to write code with a short iteration time.
+Each issue gets a branch for development, often merged into master branch.
+As the program develops further, versioning will likely be on branches named releaseX.Y containing the vX.Y.Z-tagged commits/versions (X, Y, Z are numbers) which are the "official releases".

 ## ISSUE #0002 ONGOING